IceHe/lib/mac/initialize-mac.md

     Usages:

     -   `brew update`:
-        Fetch the newest version of Homebrew from GitHub using git.
+        Fetch the newest version of Homebrew from GitHub using git
     -   `brew upgrade`:
-        Upgrade outdated, unpinned brews ( the commands installed by Homebrew ).
+        Upgrade outdated, unpinned brews ( the commands installed by Homebrew )

 ## Homebrew-Cask

 Homebrew-Cask extends Homebrew
-and allows you to install large binary files via a command-line tool.
+and allows you to install large binary files via a command-line tool

 > Recommend to install Mac Apps via Homebrew-Cask